LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 Users can return multiple conversations back to queue at once.
 By tapping and holding on the conversation area or by tapping the consumer avatar the list switches to multi-selection mode.
 Users can continue tapping each conversation to select/deselect it.

-To exit and abort multi-selection mode user can tap the ‘cancel’ button at the top bar
+To exit and abort multi-selection mode, users can tap the ‘cancel’ button on the top bar.

 ### Bottom action bar

 User can select “Mark all” to select all conversation.
 Once all conversation are marked the button changes to “Clear all”

-To return selected conversation back to queue, user can tap to “Return to queue” button.
+To return selected conversation back to queue, users can tap to “Return to queue” button.

 ### Returning back to queue process